hackerMonica/academicpages/_pages/about.md

 ======
 Own great ability in practice, but could have done better on curriculum exams, mainly in my first year of college.
 I grasp practical knowledge rapidly, while academic ones are slightly slower.

 I like exercising, and I am used to running several times a week.
-Besides, I like using Linux systems, and I recently built my own NAS and [anime website](https://hackermonica.me).
+Besides, I like using Linux systems, and I recently built my own NAS.